cuijiyao01/docker-k8s-training/kubernetes/k8s-bulletinboard/exercise_03_ads_app_and_db_networkpolicy.md

   tls:
   - secretName: ingress-tls-sec
 ```
-Now you have enabled https connection for the ingress and therefore also for the ads service behind the ingress.
+Now we have enabled https connection for the ingress and therefore also for the ads service behind the ingress.
 Open `https://<firstpart of url>.ingress.<clustername>.k8s-train.shoot.canary.k8s-hana.ondemand.com/` and after the warning that the certificate is insecure you can use the UI with https.